readthedocs/readthedocs.org/docs/dev/design/new-notifications-system.rst

 * Keep raising exceptions for errors from the build process
 * Ability to add non-error notifications from the build process
-* Add extra metadata associated to the notification: icon, color, header, body, etc
+* Add extra metadata associated to the notification: icon, header, body, etc
 * Support different types of notifications (e.g. error, warning, note, tip)
 * Re-use the new notification system for product updates (e.g. new features, deprecated config keys)
 * Message content lives on Python classes that can be translated and formatted with objects (e.g. Build, Project)